writing sub plans

 Year Long Inference Based Writing Activities

-Tap into the power of imagery in your classroom to get your students to master INFERENCE as AUTHORS and CRITICAL THINKERS.
+Tap into the power of imagery in your classroom to master INFERENCE as AUTHORS and CRITICAL THINKERS.

 This YEAR-LONG 500+ PAGE unit is packed with robust opportunities for your students to develop the critical skill of inference through fun imagery, powerful thinking tools, and graphic organizers.